 How to find your information product idea

-One last thing I forgot to mention that makes information products great: you can create an information product about almost anything.
+One last thing I forgot to mention that makes information products great choices for startup ideas : you can create an information product about almost anything.

 Look at the info-products we’ve talked about in this post alone.
 There are products on food, fitness, gardening, home decorating.
 And if that’s not enough, here are a few dozen more info-product businesses you can check out.